 - Completion of required preparatory course work,

-- Academic performance (GPA),
+- Academic performance (GPA), and

 - A brief essay in response to a given question.